 - sour cream, apple sauce & cinnamon for garnish

 - Peel sweet potatoes and process with grating blade in food processor or grate by hand with box grater.
 Set aside.
+(For Vegan version, squeeze as much of the liquid out of the grated sweet potatoes as possible with a kitchen towel or nut bag before mixing with other ingredients).

 - In large mixing bowl, beat eggs and add grated sweet potato, onion and rest of ingredients.
 Add more matzo meal or flour if mixture seems too wet.